Tom Scott (rapper): Musical style

 Massive magazine described Tom Scott's work with Home Brew as being "fun and satirical" and featuring "well-rehearsed flows"; The Spinoff has characterized his work from that era as "frank, controversial and at times even shocking".
 While Scott's lyrical content in Home Brew was widely known for "drug and alcohol-fuelled songs", he has moved away from that content on his more recent projects.
 Scott's lyrics in Avantdale Bowling Club have been described as "blending working-class storytelling and New Zealand colloquialisms", and as being "deeply personal and affecting".

 Nick Bollinger of Radio New Zealand described Scott's early work as "quick, witty, [and] occasionally anti-social", and characterized his performance with Avantdale Bowling Club as "polyrhythmic rhyming" that is "mature, reflective, and cautiously hopeful".
 Karl Puschmann of The New Zealand Herald identified a similar progression, describing Scott as "delight[ing] in being as juvenile and obnoxious as possible" with Home Brew before featuring increasingly more mature work with his succeeding projects.

 Awards

-Both Home Brew albums, all three @Peace albums, and 2019 winner Avantdale Bowling Club were shortlisted for the Taite Music Prize.
-Tom Scott's six appearances in Taite shortlists, including two in 2013, is a record.
+Tom Scott's seven appearances as a Taite Music Prize finalist, including two in 2013, is a record.